-Man Attempts to Carve Peace Sign Into Maine's Colossal Ice Disk With Chainsaw
+Man Attempts to Carve Peace Sign Into Maine's Colossal Ice Disk With Chain Saw

 The massive ice structure presently drawing curious onlookers to its location in the Presumpscot River in the Westbrook suburb of Portland apparently piqued the interest of one New Jersey man on a mission.
 CBS-affiliate WGME reported that Christopher Angulo on Thursday attempted to carve a massive peace sign into the face of the circular ice formation.

-Westbrook marketing and communications manager Tina Radel told Gizmodo by email that Angulo used a “used a chainsaw and pickaxe to cut chunks out of it and told some reporters he wanted to carve a peace sign.”
+Westbrook marketing and communications manager Tina Radel told Gizmodo by email that Angulo used a “used a chain saw and pickaxe to cut chunks out of it and told some reporters he wanted to carve a peace sign.”
 Video of this is…something.

 “I don’t think he cracked it.
 The chunk he cut looked to be about 8 inches thick or so,” Radel added.
 While the disk previously spun, Radel said it’s since stopped “due to ice buildup around the banks.”